-- · We were a day off schedule last week due to a team illnesses but are back on plan. - A regression identified test unexpected bugs in the code.
+- We were a day off schedule last week due to a team illness, but we are back on plan. - A regression test identified 2 unexpected bugs in the code.
 We are working to fix the bugs and retest by tomorrow.

-Short, sweet, to the point
+Short, sweet, and to the point